DucManhPhan/DucManhPhan.github.io/_posts/2020-02-16-the-architecture-of-JPA.md

 5. Query

     This interface is implemented by each JPA vendor to find persistence objects that meet the certain criteria.

+6. Entity

+    An entity is a persistent domain object.
+Each entity class will represent a table in our database, and an entity's instance will contain the data of a single row of that table.

+    Each entity will have an id field that represents the primary key in the table.

+7. Persistence Unit

+    A persistence unit specifies all entity tables, which are managed by the EntityManagers of the application.
+Each persistence unit contains all classes representing the data stored in a single database.

 <br>